Indiana Claims Delta-8 THC Is Illegal, But the Industry Disagrees

 It is unclear how the court will respond to these arguments.
 However, much of the confusion seems to revolve around varying interpretations of one specific part of state law.

-The lawsuit claims that 3Chi manufactures “low THC hemp extract” products, which Indiana law defines as something that is derived from or contains part of a plant which meets the definition of “hemp,” that has less than 0.3% delta-9 THC and that “contains no other controlled substances.”
-These products were legalized by SB 52, and are exempted from the state’s definition of “controlled substance,” “marijuana,” and “controlled substance analog.”
+The lawsuit claims that 3Chi manufactures “low THC hemp extract” products, which Indiana law defines as something that is derived from or contains part of a plant that meets the definition of “hemp,” that has less than 0.3% delta-9 THC and that “contains no other controlled substances.”

 On the other hand, the Attorney General’s office argues that delta-8 THC doesn’t meet the definition of a low THC hemp extract, and that Indiana’s controlled substance bill, “makes no distinction between the types of plants except by delta-9 THC concentration.”
-In short, it makes the argument that the definition of hemp only mentioning delta-9 doesn’t mean that all other cannabinoids are legal without limit, but that it makes a narrow exemption only for delta-9 THC at low concentrations.

 It seems that the key part of the dispute* is the precise meaning of “contains no other controlled substances” in the definition of low THC hemp extract.
 Is it that delta-8 THC is an “other controlled substance” that excludes a product from this definition, or does the “other” in the definition mean “other than tetrahydrocannabinols”?
 Nothing in the law makes this clear.